- Eligibility Criteria for Buying a New EC

 The Pros and Cons of Owning an Executive Condo

-The Pros of Buying an Executive Condo
+The Pros of Buying an EC

 Affordability: ECs are priced lower than private condominiums, making them more accessible to middle-income households, popularly known as the “sandwiched class”.